rahadianMs/rahadianMs/README.md

     *   **Wakatime:** The Wakatime stats image will only work if you (rahadianMs) have a Wakatime account linked and public.
 If not, it might show an error or default image.
 You can remove it or set up Wakatime if you use it.
     *   Increased `days=60` to `days=90` for the activity graph to show a bit more history, you can adjust this.
 7.  **Footer:** Updated copyright year and name.

-**To Use This:**
-1. Go to your GitHub profile page (e.g., `https://github.com/rahadianMs`).
-2. Create a new repository with the **exact same name as your GitHub username** (`rahadianMs`).
-This is a special repository whose `README.md` will appear on your profile.
-3. Make sure to initialize it with a README file, or add one.
-4. Copy the code above and paste it into the `README.md` file in that repository.
-5. Commit the changes.

-Let me know if you'd like any adjustments!